droidocz/droidocs-web/content/android-fragments/android:-how-can-fragment-take-a-global-variable-of-activity.md

 The reason for this is so that fragments are decoupled from the activity they are in.
 They can be reused in any activity.
 If you directly access a parent Activity or one of its global variables from within a fragment, you are no longer able to use that fragment in a different Activity.

+---

+## Notes:

+- but why can't you use the fragment in different activity if we do this.

+- Because the fragment would still have a dependency on the old activity.
+You would have to change the fragment code every time that you wanted to use it in a new activity.